python-control/python-control/doc/develop.rst

 Function docstrings
 -------------------

-Follow NumPyDoc format with the following additional detals:
+Follow numpydoc format with the following additional details:

 * All functions should have a short (< 64 character) summary line that starts with a capital letter and ends with a period.

-* All paramter descriptions should start with a capital letter and end with a period.
-An exception is paramters that have a list of possible values, in which case a phrase sending in `:` followed by a list (without punctuation) is OK.
+* All parameter descriptions should start with a capital letter and end with a period.
+An exception is parameters that have a list of possible values, in which case a phrase sending in `:` followed by a list (without punctuation) is OK.